clee1/cloud-formation-cluster/README.md

 Helper Scripts
 --------------

+- `reset.sh` — script that returns everything in the initial state after the cluster has been destroyed.
+- `tunnel.sh` — creates an ssh tunnel from your port 9999 to port 8080 on the Ambari server which gives you access to the Ambari UI.
+Note that the correct private key needs to be specified (instead of what there is now) for ssh command to connect.
+- `deploy.sh` - see the previous "Deployment Flow" paragraph.

 Prerequisites
 -------------

 1. Ensure that a VPC the cluster is to be deployed on resolves private hostnames within a subnetwork.
 (AWS -> VPC -> Select VPC -> Edit DNS Hostnames -> DNS Hostnames -> Yes)
 2. Ensure that AWS CLI is configured (See: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
-3. Set postgres credentials in the databag: `./data_bags/postgres/config.json`
+3. [Optional] Set postgres credentials in the databag: `./data_bags/postgres/config.json`
 4. Set the location of the AWS private key in the `deploy.sh:6` - a script in the root directory of the repository.
-It's needed to reach ec2 instances via ssh `deploy.sh:56-59`. (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)
+It's needed to reach ec2 instances via ssh `deploy.sh:58,65,68,71,72,164,168,`. (<http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html>)
-5. Define variables with which the Chef Server is to be configured in the `deploy.sh:32` (refer to this page for more information (items 5-6): https://docs.chef.io/install_server.html)
+5. Define variables with which the Chef Server is to be configured in the `deploy.sh:34-40` (refer to this page for more information (items 5-6): <https://docs.chef.io/install_server.html>)

 After you have checked all the requirements you are ready to proceed by running the script that deployes the cluster: `./deploy.sh`